FAQ’s

 • What if my child / participant isn't coping while on camp?

 Nature Moves will make all reasonable modifications to support every participant on camp.
 If needed, our team will contact the parents or emergency contact and decide the best way forward.
 We aim to see all participants complete the full camp with an incredible experience.
+If a child needs to leave camp the parent or emergency contact will be responsible for collecting the child from camp.

 • My child requires the support of mobility device, can they participate in the camp?